KwiiHours/KwiiHours/README.md

 • 😀 Pakbot:
    • A general purpose Discord bot to help moderate large servers.
    • Heroku, Javascript, Discord.js

+• 😀 Pakbot 2.0:
+   • A general purpose Discord bot to help moderate large servers, with way more commands and features.
+   • Heroku, Typescript, Discord.js, Firebase

 • ⚕️ The DIY HRT Directory:
    • A website which teaches transgender people how to *safely* perform DIY HRT to help prevent medical accidents.